 The Disney Years

 Sabrina's first audition came at age 11.
-Her breakthrough role on "Girl Meets World" (2014-2017) as Maya Hart established her as a legitimate actress, but it also put her in a box.
-The Disney Channel has launched careers, but it's also trapped performers in an identity that's hard to escape.
+Her breakthrough role on "Girl Meets World" (2014-2017) as Maya Hart established her as a legitimate actress, but it also put her in the Disney box, a launching pad that doubles as a cage.

 "I was definitely hard on myself as a kid," she told Teen Vogue.
 "I wanted to be the best at everything."